coatsy/SignWordDoc/README.md

 ![Architecture Diagram](/images/architecture.svg)

 * After some basic parameter checking, the template document is merged with the data for this instance to create the document.
-* The Contents of the document are collected and a has calculated with using the X509 certificate.
+* The Contents of the document are collected and a hash calculated with using the X509 certificate.
 This hash (and some other info) is stored in the document - this is the digital signature.
 * The signed file is written out to disk.

 ## More Details

 ### Merging the data with the template document
-There are a number of approaches I've used to do programmatic merging of data with an existing template, but I've gone with one based on Content Controls.
+There are a number of approaches I've used in the past to do programmatic merging of data with an existing template.
+This time I've gone with one based on Content Controls.

 The template document has the basic structure of the output required and wherever data needs to be inserted, I've added a content control with a well known name.